-On November 6, 2015, the Department of Defense (DOD) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations.
+On April 20, 2016, the Department of Defense (DOD) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations.
 The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines effective within the DOD for SORs issued after September 1, 2006.

-Applicant timely answered the SOR and elected to have his case decided on the written record.
-Department Counsel submitted the Government's file of relevant material (FORM) on June 3, 2016.
-Applicant received the FORM on June 10, 2016, and had 30 days to file objections and submit material in refutation, extenuation, or mitigation.
-Applicant did not object to the Government's evidence and provided no response to the

-FORM.
-The Government's evidence, identified as items 1 through 6, is admitted into evidence without objection.
+Applicant timely answered the SOR and elected to have her case decided on the written record.
+Department Counsel submitted the Government's file of relevant material (FORM) on June 10, 2016.
+Applicant received the FORM on June 22, 2016, and had 30 days to file objections and submit material in refutation, extenuation, or mitigation.
+Applicant did not object to the Government's evidence.
+She provided an undated one-page response to the FORM, plus a 2015 Summary Record (performance evaluation) from her employer.
+Her response and the attached performance evaluation have been collectively marked as Applicant's Exhibit (AE) A and are admitted without objection.
+The Government's evidence, identified as items 1 through 5, is admitted into evidence without objection.
 The case was assigned to me on May 1, 2017.

-Findings of Fact1
+Findings of Fact

-Applicant is 33 years old.
-He graduated from high school in 1999, and reports some college.
-He has been married since May 2013, and reports having no children.
-He has been employed by a federal contractor since April 2014, pending his acquisition of a security clearance.
-Applicant reports having no previous security clearance.
-Applicant disclosed some of his delinquencies involving student loans in section 26 of his May 2, 2014, Questionnaire for National Security Positions or security clearance application (SCA).
-Applicant's only explanation for these delinquent debts alleged in the SOR, was that he had insufficient income to pay these debts, and his wife handled all of their family finances.
+Applicant is 47 years old.
+She graduated from high school in 1987.
+She has been married since May 2009, and she was previously divorced after being married from 1981 - 1992.
+She has been employed by federal contractors for over 16 years.
+She has worked for her current employer since June 2009.
+Applicant reports having a previous secret security clearance granted in late 2009.
+Applicant disclosed some of her delinquent debts in section 26 of her June 2015, Questionnaire for National Security Positions (SF 86).
+Applicant's only explanation for the delinquent debts alleged in the SOR, was that her current husband was injured, became disabled, and was unable to work.
+This left Applicant as the sole provider for a family of four.